 Now is the time to compare the space to your lifestyle, or ideal lifestyle.
-If you have children, check to ensure that the rental within a good school district, proximity to parks, and even evaluate the areas for children to play outside of the unit itself.
+If you have children, check to ensure that the rental is within a good school district, proximity to parks, and even evaluate the areas for children to play outside of the unit itself.
 If you have pets, verify that the unit is pet-friendly, and evaluate its level of pet amenities.
-Some larger apartment buildings have spaces for pets to play in-building, or direct access to dog parks.

 Finally, don’t forget to asses the limitations or benefits of the rental’s location itself; is it far from work?
 Is there public transportation close-by?